Sinkhorn Divergences for Unbalanced Optimal Transport: Numerical illustrations

-Figures~\ref{fig-flow-reg}, rows 1 and 2, shows the difference between the entropic transport cost $\OTb$ and the (debiased) Sinkhorn divergence $\Sb$.
-As expected, the former cost suffers from the entropic bias while the latter divergence matches the target up to a small resolution of $\sqrt{\epsilon}$.
-One the same figure, comparing rows 2 and 3 shows the influence of $\epsilon$, which operates a low pass smoothing, which prevents $\al_\theta$ to matches the finer structures of $\be$ (such as its top part) if $\epsilon$ is chosen too large.
-Figures~\ref{fig-flow-tv} showcase the impact of the choice of entropy on the mass variation dynamics.
+Figures~\ref{fig-flow-reg} (rows 1 and 2) show the difference between using $\OTb$ and the (debiased) Sinkhorn divergence $\Sb$.
+Note that for $\OTb$ (row 1) the model $\al_\theta$ concentrates (i.e. suffers the \emph{entropic bias}) while for $\Sb$ it approaches $\be$ up to details of size $\sqrt{\epsilon}$.
+One the same figure, comparing rows 2 and 3 shows the influence of $\epsilon$, which operates a low pass smoothing.
+If $\epsilon$ is chosen too large then $\al_\theta$ discards finer details.
+Figure~\ref{fig-flow-tv} shows the impact of changing $\D_\phi$ on the mass variation dynamics.
 For instance, one retrieves a partial transport behaviour for $\rho\TV$.

 [1]{ \rotatebox{90}{ #1}}

 [1]{ } [1]{ \myimg{density_display-c} & \myimg{#1_frame5-c} & \myimg{#1_frame10-c} & \myimg{#1_frame20-c} & \myimg{#1_frame50-c} & \myimg{#1_frame300-c} } [1]{ \myimg{density_display-c} & \myimg{#1_frame5-c} & \myimg{#1_frame10-c} & \myimg{#1_frame20-c} & \myimg{#1_frame50-c} & \myimg{#1_frame300-c.png} }